+- 8.22.
 It might be said that the Neighbourhood Area is a 'typical' area of East Midlands countryside because it has no nationally important wildlife hotspots, and it might be claimed that it has little or no biodiversity significance to be taken into account in the Planning system.
 This would be a misunderstanding of the concept of biodiversity.
-England's biodiversity is entirely and only the sum of the wildlife in all of its individual parishes: Nether Langwith is as important in this regard as every other parish, and residents want it to play its essential part in protecting what remains of England's threatened and diminishing biodiversity.
+England's biodiversity is entirely and only the sum of the wildlife in all of its individual parishes: Nether Langwith is as important in this regard as every other parish, and residents want it to play its essential part in protecting what remains of England's threatened and diminishing biodiversity. - 8.23.
 Habitat connectivity is delivered by wildlife corridors, which are designated in order to prevent obstacles to the movement or spread of animals and plants that would otherwise be imposed by new developments.
 They also help to re-connect populations and habitats within parishes and more widely.
-A wildlife corridor is mapped in this Neighbourhood Plan (figure 7a) for attention when development proposals within it are under consideration.
+A wildlife corridor is mapped in this Neighbourhood Plan (Figure 7a) for attention when development proposals within it are under consideration. - 8.24.
 While policy ENV 3 delivers site-specific compliance criteria in the Neighbourhood Area with the relevant Bassetlaw District Council policies (both existing and emerging), the Wildlife & Countryside Act 1981 (as amended), the Natural Environment and Rural Communities Act 2006, the Habitats and Species Regulations 2017-2019 and the UK Environment Act 2021, this policy (ENV 4) does the same for strategic planning and future development proposals across the Neighbourhood Area.
 It also refers to the DEFRA Guidance of July 7, 2021 in respect of the use of the biodiversity metric approach to assessing the value of a development site to wildlife.
-The policy is explicitly supported by National Planning Policy Framework (2021) paragraphs 174 (a) and (d); 175; 179 and 180(a), on which this policy's wording is partly based.
-The community also expects all planning strategies, proposals and decisions affecting the Neighbourhood Area to comply with the requirements of the Climate Change Act 2008, to follow the spirit of the Paris Agreement (UK ratification 2017) and the UK's 25 year environment Act 2021.
-The incorporation of Sustainable Drainage Systems (SuDS) into blue green corridors can help to improve biodiversity, assisting with the wider benefits of utilising SuDS.
+The policy is explicitly supported by National Planning Policy Framework (2023) paragraphs 180 (a) and (d); 181; 185 and 186(a), on which this policy's wording is partly based.
+The community also expects all planning strategies, proposals and decisions affecting the Neighbourhood Area to comply with the requirements of the Climate Change Act 2008, to follow the spirit of the Paris Agreement (UK ratification 2017) and the UK's 25 year environment plan (2018), and to plan for biodiversity net gain through the mechanisms described in the Environment Act 2021.
+The Page | 36 incorporation of Sustainable Drainage Systems (SuDS) into blue green corridors can help to improve biodiversity, assisting with the wider benefits of utilising SuDS.